Tanzu-Solutions-Engineering/tas-bosh-workshop-for-ops/Readme.md

 Running cf CLI command for multiple guid's can also be automated as shown below:

+#### [Step 11.]
-11. Copy all the app guid to a file and you can run something like the below for loop against the file (replace the filename in the below loop)
+Copy all the app guid to a file and you can run something like the below for loop against the file (replace the filename in the below loop)

 ```